eljefe303030/Melius/README.md

 11. Selection of economy mods to add balance to the game and make money more valuable; [Cost Of Living - Simple Taxes](https://www.nexusmods.com/starfield/mods/12136), [Cost Of Spacing](https://www.nexusmods.com/starfield/mods/11726), [Spacefaring Economy](https://www.nexusmods.com/starfield/mods/12022) and [Variable Contraband Prices - Redux](https://www.nexusmods.com/starfield/mods/12205).
 12. Selection of mods that improves the shipbuilding aspect of the game and add new parts and habs.
 You can now make and use Class M ships.
 13. [TN's Space Mining and Salvage](https://www.nexusmods.com/starfield/mods/6331) Mining out in space is more challenging and more rewarding now.
 The asteroids will take special mining lasers you unlock with the geology perk, which deals good damage to asteroids, but not to anything else.
 They can also be used for salvaging.
 Many junk items can be taken to the Industrial Workbench and Salvaged into usable items.
 They will show up on the recipe list when they are in your inventory (Not your ship's).
 14. [Starfield Engine Fixes - SFSE](https://www.nexusmods.com/starfield/mods/10457) Fixes bugs and adds new features to the game engine.
-The following settings have been changed from the default, most are self explanitary, see mod page for more deatailed descriptions:
+The following settings have been changed from the default, most are self explanatory, see mod page for more detailed descriptions:

 <details>